Supergirl (1984 film): Critical response

+Critical reviews were mixed to negative.
+Supergirl holds an approval rating of and has an average rating of on Rotten Tomatoes based on reviews.
+Many of the reviews were negative, with Dunaway's campy performance especially reviled.
+The consensus reads: "The effects are cheesy, the story is aimless, and Supergirl's wide-eyed, cheery heroine simply isn't interesting."
+On Metacritic the film has a rating of 41 out of 100, indicating "mixed or average reviews" from 13 professional reviewers.

-Colin Greenland reviewed Supergirl for Imagine magazine, and stated that "I may be old-fashioned, but I can't help wishing today's film-makers thought it worthwhile including a little logic In their fantasies, instead of having characters whose motivations, abilities and weaknesses change all the time, with no explanation whatever.
+Colin Greenland reviewed Supergirl for Imagine magazine, and stated that "I may be old-fashioned, but I can't help wishing today's film-makers thought it worthwhile including a little logic in their fantasies, instead of having characters whose motivations, abilities and weaknesses change all the time, with no explanation whatever.
 A fun film, in a vacuous sort of way."

 John Nubbin reviewed Supergirl for Different Worlds magazine and stated that "Although the similarities between Superman I and Supergirl are striking, this is a new picture, with a new feel.
-It is good solid work, the kind nobody ever gets enough of, but which we haven't even been getting the usual quote of for a long time.
+It is good, solid work, the kind nobody ever gets enough of, but which we haven't even been getting the usual quote for a long time.
 The film has its problems; some scenes are a bit too campy [...] some of the acting is a tad thick - but all in all, Supergirl is just the kind of boost the American theater scene needs after the dull showing of the past summer."

 Janet Maslin of The New York Times expressed "some initial curiosity" about the differences between Superman and Supergirl, but that the film "quickly loses its novelty."

+Roger Ebert of The Chicago Sun-Times gave Supergirl a mixed 2 stars out of a possible 4.
+He believed Slater was a charismatic actress who "shares with Christopher Reeve the ability to wear a funny costume and not look ridiculous", but also said the film's solid introductory act deteriorated into camp and irony when he felt this type of film must be played straight to be effective, and Supergirl deteriorated into "an unhappy, unfunny, unexciting movie".